jsh9/pydoclint/docs/config_options.md

 ## 12. `--baseline`

 Baseline allows you to remember the current project state and then show only new errors, ignoring old ones.
+This can be very useful when you'd like to gradually adopt _pydoclint_ in existing projects.

 The path to the file is expected.
 It is recommended to add this option to config file.
-(Default is `pyproject.toml`)
+(The default config file is `pyproject.toml`.)

 ```toml
 [tool.pydoclint]
 baseline = "pydoclint-baseline.txt"
 ```

-if `--generate-baseline True` is passed, then pydoclint generate file, that contains all current errors of project.
-If `--generate-baseline` is not passed (default value is `False`) then pydoclint will read your baseline file, and ignore all errors, specified in that file.
+If `--generate-baseline True` (or `--generate-baseline=True`) is passed, _pydoclint_ would generate a file that contains all current errors of project.
+If `--generate-baseline` is not passed (default value is `False`), _pydoclint_ would read your baseline file, and ignore all errors specified in that file.

 ## 13. `--generate-baseline` (default: `False`)